 This section explains how to restore the factory default configuration settings, changing the router's administration password to password and the IP address to 192.168.0.1.
 You can erase the current configuration and restore factory defaults in two ways:

-- Use the Erase function of the Web Configuration Manager. - Use the Reset button on the rear panel of the router.
+- Use the Erase function of the Web Configuration Manager. - Press the Wireless On/Off button and the WPS Dome simultaneously.
 Use this method for cases when the administration password or IP address is not known.